 I continue to be surprised when more people read my posts, but this has prompted me to think of other ways that I could get out there and engage in the online community.
 The mental health blogging community on WordPress feels very cozy and comfortable, but the broader world out there is much more daunting.
 Since I have no idea what I’m doing and am just sort of fumbling along, it seemed reasonable to have a look at articles on how to increase blog traffic, and check out blog indexing sites and aggregators.
 That’s when the wheels started to fall off.

 I think what I need to keep reminding myself of is my purpose.
 It’s very easy to get overwhelmed and lost in the vastness of the internet, but I didn’t start on this blogging journey to try to be everywhere and get involved in everything.
 My purpose is to write my stories and to read other people’s stories, and I need to just keep bringing it back to that.
-If I can do that, I can stay away from the hate side of my relationship with the internet, and use the love side in my journey towards recovery.
-Because no matter how out of control that internet might make me feel, I have the power of choice… and I can choose to use it.
+If I can do that, I can stay away from the hate side of my love-hate relationship with the internet, and use the love side in my journey towards recovery.
+Because no matter how out of control the internet might make me feel, I have the power of choice… and I can choose to use it.